bliblidotcom/blibli-backend-framework/blibli-backend-framework-sleuth/README.md

 ## Tracer on Web Filter

 Using Tracer on WebFilter is not easy.
 By default current span is not active on web filter.
-To simplify this, we can use class `SleuthWebFilter` as abstract class.
+To simplify this, we can use class `SleuthWebFilter` as base interface.
 The filter method will have `Span` parameter.

 ```java
 @Component